Internal structures in the category of right-preordered groups: Preliminaries

 This equivalence restricts well to crossed module of groups and internal categories.
-Since the category $\cgrp$ is Mal'tsev, being an internal category for an internal relfexive graph is a property, not a structure.
-Crossed modules of groups are exactly precrossed modules $(G,K, \mu, \partial)$ of groups such that the Peiffer identity holds :
+Since the category $\cgrp$ is a Mal'tsev category (example 2.2.4. in \cite{Malcevprotomodularhomologicalandsemiabeliancategories}), being an internal category for an internal reflexive graph is a property, not a structure.
+Crossed modules of groups are exactly precrossed modules $(G,K, \mu, \partial)$ of groups such that the so-called Peiffer identity holds :

 Most importantly the corresponding reflexive graph is an internal category exactly when the corresponding precrossed module of groups is a crossed module of groups.
+One can find a detailed version of the equivalence of categories between the category $\cCat(\cgrp)$ of internal categories and internal functors in $\cgrp$ and the category of crossed modules of groups \cite{Categoriesfortheworkingmathematician}, chapter XII., section 8.